 The recent increase in attention paid to crimes of sexual violence (#metoo, #timesup) has translated into significant changes in how crimes of sexual violence are investigated, prosecuted and even proven in courts of law.
 Bill C-75, for example, has given complainants in sexual assault prosecutions standing to hire counsel and challenge the introduction of once presumptively admissible evidence - a fist in Canadian criminal law.

-The end result, by most experienced criminal lawyers' experience, has been an increase in both the number of sexual violences charges laid by the police, and the percentage of these cases resulting in a finding of guilt.
+The end result, by most criminal lawyers' experience, has been an increase in both the number of sexual assault charges laid by police, and the percentage of these cases resulting in a finding of guilt after trial.
 The consequences for those charged are dire: jail sentences, a criminal record, registry on a sex offenders list.
 The list goes on.

 Now more than ever, retaining an experienced sexual assault lawyer is essential to preserving your legal rights.
 Toronto criminal lawyer Shayan Shaffie has defended dozens of clients charged with sexual offences - from sexual assault to human trafficking.
 In every case, Shayan has deployed a tactical and thorough approach in order to obtain the best possible result.

-If you have been charged with a crime sexual violence, you cannot afford to leave your defence to chance.
+If you've been charged with a crime sexual violence, you cannot afford to leave your defence to chance.
 Call Toronto criminal lawyer Shayan Shaffie for advice today.

 "80 or Over"

 Recent amendments to the Criminal Code have changed the ways in which drinking and drugged driving offences are investigated, prosecuted and proven.
 What remains, however, are the significant negative consequences which flow from a finding of guilt in respect of the vast majority of DUI or drugged driving offences.